davidgasquez/handbook/Teamwork.md

 	- Make time to build abstractions and tools that increase your team's pace of shipping.
 Focus on Developer Experience.
 	- Break big ideas into small digestible pieces.
 	- Weeks of programming can save you hours of [[planning]].
 Plan and write [[Design Docs]]!
 	- Reduce blockers.
 Every [small inconvenience](https://www.lesswrong.com/posts/reitXJgJXFzKpdKyd/beware-trivial-inconveniences) slows much more than it might seem.
+[Blockers are death.
+Above all else, your job is to unblock anything that prevents you from moving as fast as you can toward your top priority.](https://www.lesswrong.com/posts/6LzKRP88mhL9NKNrS/how-my-team-at-lightcone-sometimes-gets-stuff-done)
 	- Deploy often.
 Don't wait for perfection.
 Ship and iterate.
 Fix time and change the scope.
 	- When everything is important then nothing is important.
 - Constantly prioritize.
 Communicating with the team to make sure everyone understands the what and the why of the priorities, especially in times of change, and is aligned with clarity to move forward.